Dymer, Kyiv Oblast

-Dymer (Димер, Дымер) is a rural settlement in Vyshhorod Raion of Kyiv Oblast (province) of Ukraine with a population of It hosts the administration of Dymer settlement hromada, one of the hromadas of Ukraine.
+Dymer (Димер, /uk/; Дымер) is a rural settlement in Vyshhorod Raion of Kyiv Oblast (province) of Ukraine with a population of It hosts the administration of Dymer settlement hromada, one of the hromadas of Ukraine.

+Geography

+Dymer is located on the Irpin river, 12 km from its confluence with the Dnieper.

 History

+During Soviet times Dymer served as a district centre of Kyiv Oblast.

 Clashes occurred here during the 2022 Russian invasion of Ukraine, when Ukrainian airborne assault troops engaged Russian soldiers at Ivankiv and Dymer.

 Until 26 January 2024, Dymer was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Dymer became a rural settlement.

+Economy

+Dymer is a centre of forest industry.